arkency/posts/posts/2020-04-22-catchup-subscriptions-with-rails-event-store.md

 Let me define the domain problem.
 The feature we want to implement is described by requirements:

-* every time a blog post is published it's metadata (slug, title, time of creation, author, tags) should be sent to external system to index our articles
+* every time a blog post is published its metadata (slug, title, time of creation, author, tags) should be sent to external system to index our articles
 * when blogpost is updated the metadata in external index must be also updated

 At the beginning it looks very simple.
 And a first, naive, implementation of this requirements could look like: